kieda/common-algos-framework-for-erlang/README.md

 ### Example Usage (WIP - find elegant API)
 <code>
-  G = {V, E} = {[a, b, c, d], [{a, b}, {c, d}, {a, d}, {b, c}],
+  G = {V, E} = {[a, b, c, d], [{a, b}, {c, d}, {a, d}, {b, c}].

-  % possibly have a helper function in barista.erl that will contain defaults to run the system, with barista -> caffe -> caffe_graph.
+  possibly have a helper function in barista.erl that will contain defaults to run the system, with barista -> caffe -> caffe_graph.

-  %   todo: gather list of arguments that we will eventully specify.
+  todo: gather list of arguments that we will eventully specify.
 How many can we fit in as a default?
 How many are common across many vertices & can be specified that way?
 </code>